digama0/mm0/mm0-rs/mmc.md

 ## Types

-A *type* is a separating proposition over machine states.
+A *type* is a function that maps values to separating propositions over machine states.
 That is, it is a true-or-false statement that applies to portions of the machine state (registers and memory).
 This is a very low level view, but it has the advantage that because it is so general, users can define types of arbitrary complexity, containing invariants and ownership semantics.
 Types also contain a size and an alignment, although for the x86 instantiation of MMC all types have alignment 1.
 Here are some basic types:

     () | bool | u8 | u16 | u32 | u64 | i8 | i16 | i32 | i64 | (own T) | (array T n)